 We are making progress in developing treatments.
 Ensuring they are widely accessible is vital.

-SAHCS, the Drugs for Neglected Diseases initiative (DNDi) Southern Africa office, and the Clinton Health Access Initiative (CHAI) South Africa will be co-hosting a workshop: ‘Cryptococcal Meningitis: The way forward for treatment and access’ on Wednesday 20 October from 10h00 to 12h00 at the SAHCS 2021 conference.
-It will focus on 5FC-flucytosine, which is a key treatment for cryptococcal meningitis.
+SAHCS, the Drugs for Neglected Diseases initiative (DNDi) Southern Africa office, and the Clinton Health Access Initiative (CHAI) South Africa co-hosted a workshop: ‘Cryptococcal Meningitis: The way forward for treatment and access’ on Wednesday 20 October from 10h00 to 12h00 at the SAHCS 2021 conference.
+The workshop focused on 5FC-flucytosine, which is a key treatment for cryptococcal meningitis.